 You shouldn’t have to rack your brain trying to make sense of financial jargon, which is why we explain the Trends without the usual fluff and leave it up to you to decide whether they align with your values and beliefs.

 If you’re interested in getting more insights into these Trends and all the companies within them, sign up to get member access.

-It’s free for 30 days so you can figure out whether you’d like to take full advantage of the investment opportunities megatrends can provide.
+It’s free for 7 days so you can access all portfolios (Trends) and browse the member-exclusive tips, insights & strategies.
 Cancel anytime if thematic investing isn’t your thing, or stick around to learn more about it.

 It can’t be that simple, right?